 Sometimes, we need to collect information about your parent or guardian.
 For example, this can include their email address.
 We do this so we can:

 - let them know about your interest in our services

 - ask them for permission so you can access parts of our services

 - tell them how to start some of the features for you

-We will use their email address to help make sure your account works properly and to help you get a new password in case you forget it.
+- make sure your account works properly and help you get a new password if you forget it

-For some parts of our services, we will need to contact your parent or guardian.
-This means we will need to get some information from them, including their:
+This means we will need to ask you for their email address or we may need to get some information from them, including their:

 - full name

 - telephone number